foodcoopshop/foodcoopshop.github.io/en/migration-guide.md

 ### FCS v2.1.x to FCS v2.2.x
 * replace source code => see bottom of page
+* execute migrations => see bottom of page
+* If the migrations fail, remove all migrations that have not run yet from table phinxlog and run them again.
-* execute migrations => see bottom of page (can take some time, depending on size of table fcs_order_detail so be sure that there is no execution timeout!)
-If the migrations fail, try calling them again (once).
-After the migrations have been executed, please check manually if all migrations really were executed.
-If not, remove record in phinxlog table and run them again.
+* **20180720130810_RemoveOrdersTable** can take some time, depending on size of table fcs_order_detail so be sure that there is no execution timeout!
+* Sometimes the pickup_day in table fcs_order_detail is not set correctly.
+If this is the case with your installation, please remove 20180720130810_RemoveOrdersTable from table phinxlog, then edit the migration and comment [these lines](https://github.com/foodcoopshop/foodcoopshop/blob/351d23b295297c91aba0a0e44107ea58609f7d95/config/Migrations/20180720130810_RemoveOrdersTable.php#L77-L84), run the migration, then remove the migration from table phinxlog, comment [these lines](https://github.com/foodcoopshop/foodcoopshop/blob/351d23b295297c91aba0a0e44107ea58609f7d95/config/Migrations/20180720130810_RemoveOrdersTable.php#L13-L75) and run the migration again.
 * At some configurations the migrations fail the first time when they are called.
 Just call them a second time, then it should work.
 * activate new cronjob "PickupReminder"
 * if you have problems with the update, contact me: office@foodcoopshop.com (Mario)